pvkcseaccet/Competitive-Programming/README.md

 Greetings!

 This is Vijay Kumar Ponraj here.
-I am a 2017 passed out, computer science engineering graduate from Alagappa Chettiar College of Engineering and Technology, Karaikudi.
+I am a 2017 passed out, computer science engineering graduate from Alagappa Chettiar College of Engineering and Technology, Karaikudi, Tamil Nadu, India.

 You can find the solution of various problems I have solved in multiple competitive programming sites.
 To know more about me, just click the links below.
 * [SPOJ](https://www.spoj.com/users/pvkcse)